Department of Visual Arts

 Scholarship Awards & Criteria

 The Department of Visual Arts offers a limited number of scholarships to both incoming/transfer and continuing students.
 Scholarships are based on both scholastic and artistic ability/potential by the applicant, and are awarded after submitted material and application is reviewed by the departmental scholarship committee.
-Awards are renewable based on student’s ability to fulfill requirements listed on the scholarship application.
+Awards are renewable based on student’s ability to fulfil requirements listed on the scholarship application.

 Additionally, students must maintain the prescribed G.P.A.
 If a student fails to meet any criteria listed on the application, the Department of Visual Arts reserves the right to either revoke or reduce the amount of the award.